Chellapaswami

-Setup Chellapaswami (செட்டப் செல்லப்பாசுவாமி; 1840–1915) was a 20th-century Sri Lankan Shaiva Hindu Sage.
+Satguru Chellapaswami (செல்லப்பாசுவாமி, 1840–1915) was a 20th-century Sri Lankan Shaiva Hindu Sage.
 He was the guru of Satguru Yogaswami and was the 160th Jagadacharya of the self claimed Nandinatha Sampradaya's Kailasa Parampara.
 He lived in the Jaffna peninsula near Nallur Kandaswamy temple.
 His guru was Kadaitswami.

 Spiritual lineage

 He followed the Shaivism sect (Shaiva Siddhanta) of Hinduism.
 He belongs to Nandinatha Sampradaya's Kailasa Parampara.
 Saiva siddhanta is prevalent in South India, Sri Lanka and Malaysia.